-Neil de la Flor is a writer, educator, artist and Executive Director of Reading Queer, a Knight funded organization dedicated to promoting queer literary culture in South Florida.
+Neil de la Flor is a writer, educator, and Executive Director of Reading Queer, a Knight funded organization dedicated to promoting queer literary culture in South Florida.

 His first book, Almost Dorothy (Marsh Hawk Press, 2010), won the Marsh Hawk Press Poetry Prize.
 Forrest Gander writes, “Almost Dorothy is the red-headed stepchild of Antony (without the Johnsons) and Jean Cocteau.
 Infusing poetry with theater, Neil de la Flor is at once bitingly original, funny, and uncompromising.” de la Flor’s second book, An Elephant’s Memory of Blizzards (Marsh Hawk Press), which has nothing to do with elephants but everything to do with the memory or blizzards, examines our obsession with hope, the omnipresence of memory and the consequences of sexual abuse.

 Julie Marie Wade writes of An Elephant’s Memory of Blizzards, “The currency of these poems is sensory and extra-sensory.
 They have electric blue eyes and readily self-personify.They shape-shift and spontaneously combust.
 They speak to us in ‘the awe-/some language of hairdo.’
 I can feel these poems on my skin like a blush.
 I can hold them between my teeth like pearls.”
 Read the full review here.